 - Vintage is less transparent, but has more character.
 This is a 'feedback' compressor, which is the way older (tube or opto) compressors work.

-- Warm Vintage is like Vintage, but modified so it produces more even harmonics.
+- Vintage Warm is like Vintage, but modified to produce more even harmonics.

 The Side Chain section is available with the Clean program only.